-Petron posted successive recoveries in the last two quarters of the year, resulting in net profit of P2.8 billion in the second half, as world crude prizes stabilized and prices rallied towards year-end, bringing subsequent inventory gains.
+Petron posted successive recoveries in the last two quarters of the year, resulting in net profit of P2,823 million in the second half, as world crude prices stabilized and rallied towards year-end, bringing subsequent inventory gains.
 Consolidated volumes also improved, from the second quarter slump.
-Still, these were not enough to compensate for losses incurred in the first half, resulting from demand contraction in both domestic and international markets, poor refining margins, and the collapse in world oil prices.
+Still, these were not enough to compensate for losses incurred in the first half, which resulted from demand contraction in both domestic and international markets, poor refining margins, and the collapse in world oil prices.

-Petron's consolidated revenues amounted to P286.0 billion, 44% lower than the previous year.
+As a result, Petron's consolidated sales amounted to P286,033 million, down 44% from the previous year.
 Volumes were likewise down 27% to 78.6 million barrels.
-The company recorded an operating loss of P4.6 billion and net loss of P11.4 billion in 2020.
+Petron recorded consolidated operating loss of P4,629 million and net loss of P11,413 million in 2020.

-Petron continues to implement measures to maximize productivity and reduce expenses in order to cope with the pandemic's impacts.
-Cash preservation initiatives are in place, as the company continues to find new ways to adapt, given that the economy's recovery may take longer than initially expected.
+Petron continues to implement measure to maximize productivity and reduce expenses in order to cope with the pandemic's impacts.
+Cash preservation initiatives are in place, as Petron continues to find new ways to adapt, given that the economy's recovery may take longer than initially expected.

-INFRASTRUCTURE
+5. INFRASTRUCTURE

-SMC Infrastructure recorded a 33% volume drop for 2020, reflecting the effect of travel restrictions throughout Luzon.
-Despite this, the company continued to waive toll fees to help medical front liners.
+The Infrastructure business recorded a 33% volume drop for 2020, reflecting the effect of travel restrictions throughout Luzon.
+Despite this, the business continued to waive toll fees to help to medical front liners.
 Following the easing of restrictions, a significant recovery in traffic volumes was seen, with some operating toll roads registering daily traffic at almost pre-pandemic levels.

-Combined average vehicle daily traffic in the 4th quarter reached 80% of 2019 levels, with notable recoveries from the South Luzon Expressway and Star Tollway.
+Combined average vehicle daily traffic in the fourth quarter reached 80% of 2019 levels, with notable recoveries from the South Luzon Expressway (SLEX) and Star Tollway.

-Full year revenues amounted to P14.6 billion, 38% lower than the previous year, while operating income ended 78% lower at P2.6 billion.
+As a result, full year sales amounted to P14,565 million, 38% lower than the previous year, while operating income ended 78% lower at P2,571 million.

-SMC Infrastructure completed two major projects.
+The Infrastructure business, nevertheless, delivered on its commitments and completed two major projects.
 The entire stretch of the Tarlac-Pangasinan-La Union Expressway (TPLEX) from Tarlac up to Rosario, La Union was completed and opened to the public.
-It soft-opened the Skyway Stage 3 project linking SLEX and NLEX in December.
-It was then inaugurated and opened to motorists last January 14, 2021.
+The construction of the Skyway Stage 3 project, linking SLEX and North Luzon Expressway

-The MRT-7 project is progressing well, with construction returning to normal levels.
-Work on sections from Quezon
+(NLEX) was also completed.
+Skyway Stage 3 was soft-opened December 29, 2020, and was inaugurated and opened to motorists on January 14, 2021.

-Memorial Circle to Quirino Highway traversing Commonwealth Avenue and Regalado Avenue, is ongoing.
+The Metro Rail Transit (MRT 7) project is progressing well, with construction returning to normal levels.
+Work on sections from Quezon Memorial Circle to Quirino Highway traversing Commonwealth Avenue and Regalado Avenue is ongoing.

-Construction of the South Luzon Expressway-Toll Road 4 (SLEX TR-4) project which will extend SLEX from Sto.
-Tomas, Batangas to Lucena City in Quezon province, is ongoing along the Alaminos-Tiaong area.
+Construction of the SLEX Toll Road 4 (SLEX TR4) project, which will extend SLEX from Sto.
+Tomas, Batangas to Lucena City in Quezon province is ongoing along the Alaminos-Tiaong area.
 Coordination with the DPWH is also ongoing to expedite the acquisition of right-of-way.

-Meanwhile, the Alabang South Skyway Extension project is in the advanced stages of completion.
-We opened the northbound section on April 11, 2021.
-We have also started construction on Skyway Stage 4 at workable areas along C-5.
+Meanwhile, the Alabang South Skyway Extension project is in an advanced stage of completion.
+The construction on Skyway Stage 4 has also started at workable areas along C-5.
 Acquisition of right-of-way properties is ongoing.
-The Toll Regulatory Board has given San Miguel permission to proceed with detailed engineering design on realignments.
+The Toll Regulatory Board has given the Group permission to proceed with detailed engineering design on realignments.